ninabarzh/broomstick/content/posts/animal-whispers.md

 meditation apps promise algorithmic enlightenment, and some techno-utopians whisper of uploading consciousness to escape death entirely.
 Religion, once earthbound and dusty, now plays in virtual temples.

-AI-driven spirituality isn’t just novelty—it’s a natural extension of religious evolution.
+AI-driven spirituality isn’t just novelty—it's a natural extension of religious evolution.
 As with previous transformations, the conditions are ripe: social fragmentation, ecological dread, and a growing mistrust in institutions.
 Into the void steps synthetic prophecy.